MisterTeeXD/Site/README.md

-<h1><b>Welcome to my Repo</b></h1>
+<h1><b>Welcome to my Repo</h1>
 <hr color="Cyan">
-Hello and welcome to my site's Repository, i encourage you to not download any files from here as the files contained here are very sensitive.
+Hello and welcome to my site's Repository, I don't know where I could have hosted my personal website but Github is all I can use to host my website.

-Also, these files are copyrighted, if i find out that you have been violating my copyrighted content, then i will DMCA takedown your site.
+As for the source code files of my website, I really don't need other Web Devs to help me improve my website as I learn throughout making my Website better and more appealing to the eye.
 <hr  color="Cyan">
-Copyrighted by MisterTee.
+Copyrighted by MrTeeXD.